brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Namespace `std::meta` is associated with type `std::meta::info`: That allows the core meta functions to be invoked without explicit qualification.
+### The associated `std::meta` namespace

+The namespace `std::meta` is an associated type of `std::meta::info`, which allows standard library meta functions to be invoked without explicit qualification.
 For example:

 :::bq
 ```c++